-I grew up in household where my immediate elder brother was 7 years older than me.
-I did not have the privilege of having fun with my immediate elder because he was mentally retarded.
+I grew up in a household where my immediate elder brother was 7 years older than me.
+I did not have the privilege of having fun with my immediate elder brother because he was mentally retarded.
 So even though I had a family, I was always doing my own things outside the family circle.

 In fact, for nearly ten years now, I have lost every member of my first family—my 3 brothers and my parents who where buried 4 weeks apart.
 I had to shoulder a lot of the responsibilities on my own when I buried my parents; I was just 32 years old, then.

 It did not start then.
 I decided to get married much earlier than all my friends; I was 26 years old, then, and my wife was 24.
 Many of my friends did not have much then; many were Youth Corps members like me.
 Others were newly employed and could not offer much assistance.

 Unfortunately, the day I married was the day a lot of them were to report for service.
 Only two of my friends were there.
 Only my cousins—Jimoh Oma Egbejule and Uncle Paul—came.
 My two eldest brothers did not come.
 In fact, I did not see them for 5 years after marriage.
 I paid for everything, from kola nuts to transport fares for my village folks that came; I still have the list in a file.

 There were days when I had to consult in a chemist at Ngwa Road, Aba, to get money to buy the drinks needed.
 I would trek from Ngwa Road to Park Road, near Hotel Unicoco—a distance of over 1 kilometer—so as not to spend the 10 Naira consultation fees for the two patients I saw.

 I got married as an unbeliever and my wife was pregnant.
 We slept on the bare floor after the marriage with my wife’s wrapper as the curtain.